kombiHQ/kombi/README.md

 gafferSceneTask = Task.create('gafferScene')
 gafferSceneTask.setOption('scene', str(gafferBlurImageSequenceExampleDirectory.joinpath('scene.gfr')))

-# setting metadata (used to filter the compatible elements, usefull when running it from UI)
+# setting metadata (it can be used to filter the compatible elements)
 gafferSceneTask.setMetadata(
     "match.types",
     ["png"]